 Want a little help getting your street off the grid?
 Allow Mt.
 Pleasant Solar Cooperative of Washington, D.C. to guide you towards the light!
 An association of over 70 households, the Cooperative was founded in 2006 by neighbors concerned about energy independence and global warming.
 Advocating conservation and collective action, they provide their members with sponsored energy audits, compact fluorescent bulbs, aggregate neighborhood data on electricity usage, seminars, and the buying power that comes with greater numbers.

 With our sunny Mediterranean climate, San Luis Obispo County is perfect for solar technology.
-The Central Coast is home to several local solar companies, including REC Solar, Pacific Energy Company, and Phat Energy.
+The Central Coast is home to several local solar companies, including REC Solar and Pacific Energy Company.
 As if making a dent in the climate crisis was not enough of a reason to switch to renewables, online calculators allowing you to determine the money you would save make for a compelling argument.
 The state even provides incentives and rebates for homeowners and businesses to take the first steps towards set-up.